Abstract

 Ezrin regulates lysosomal biogenesis

 Activated Ezrin represses the autophagy pathway in the RPE (Naso et al., 2020), but the mechanism remains undefined.
-To gain insights into this, we used integrated comparative analysis by unbiased RNA-seq and high-resolution mass spectrometry-based proteomic studies on Ezrin−/− mouse embryonic fibroblasts (MEFs) (EZRKO) (Ognibene et al., 2011).
+To gain insights into this, we used integrated comparative analysis by unbiased RNA-seq and high resolution mass spectrometry based proteomic studies on Ezrin−/− mouse embryonic fibroblasts (MEFs) (EZRKO) (Ognibene et al., 2011).
 The comparison of the transcriptomics and proteomics identified 572 commonly regulated genes: 317 and 213 genes are induced and inhibited in both datasets, respectively (Figure supplement 1A).
 Gene Ontology (GO) and Functional Annotation Clustering analyses were performed on these 530 commonly differentially expressed genes (DEGs), restricting the output Cellular Compartments (CC) terms (Tables supplement 1-3).
 We found an enriched overlap of these genes in cell compartments, including cell membrane and lysosome (Figure 1A, Figure supplement 1A and supplement 1B and Tables supplement 1-3).
 Consistent with this, immunofluorescence analysis revealed that the EZRKO displayed an increased number of lysosomes, as assessed by quantification of lysotracker-fluorescent staining and Lamp1-LC3 colocalization (Figure 1B-F).
 Compared with WT MEFs, lysosomal Cathepsin B (CTSB) activity of EZRKO MEFs was significantly increased (Figure 1G).
 Furthermore, western blot analysis also revealed that EZRKO increased the expression of lysosomal markers (LAMP1, CTSD and LC3) as well as reducing the levels of the autophagy substrate p62 and NBR1 (Figure 1H).
 To further investigate whether this autophagic induction was Ezrin dependent, we inserted a frameshift deletion of 13 nt in the coding region (exon 2) of the EZRIN gene in HeLa cells via CRISPR/Cas9-mediated genome editing (EZR−/−) (Figure supplement 1D).
-Concordantly, we found that EZR−/− cells have a significantly increased number of lysosomes and increased lysosomal activity (Figure supplement 1E and F and supplement 1H), indicative of augmented lysosomal biogenesis and function.
-Consistent with this, western blot analysis showed that lysosomal markers and autophagic flux were also increased in EZR−/− compared to control (Figure supplement 1G and I).
+Concordantly, we found that EZR−/− cells have a significantly increased number of lysosomes and increased lysosomal activity (Figure supplement 1E-G), indicative of augmented lysosomal biogenesis and function.
+Consistent with this, western blot analysis showed that autophagic flux and lysosomal markers were also increased in EZR−/− compared to control (Figure supplement 1H and I).
+Notably, we found TFEB nuclear localization as a consequence of Ezrin depletion (Figure supplement 1J), in line with previous results (Naso et al., 2020).
 Taken together, these results reveal the crucial roles of Ezrin in lysosomal biogenesis and function.
 These results are consistent with our previous report showing that the autophagy pathway is blocked by Ezrin overexpression in vivo (Naso et al., 2020).

 Ezrin interacts with EGFR and regulates its activation